readikus/early-saas-handbook/docs/intro.md

 The guide is split into the main areas:

+* Is the startup right for you?
+Understand if the product and team are setup for success.
 * Understand the product, and work towards product/market fit.
 * Turning the product vision into a reality.
 Engineering best practice for rapid development.
 * Building and nuturing the technical team.
 How to attract talent & be the model colleague.